pranav98711/A-B-Test-Facebook-vs.-AdWords-Ad-Performance/README.md

 # AB Testing - Facebook vs. AdWords Ad Performance

-Excited to share a project that I've worked on recently.
-Something similar to what I've done in my past professional experiences.
+Excited to share a project that I've recently worked on.
+It closely aligns with my previous professional experiences.

 ## **Business Problem**
 We want our stakeholders to have a maximum Return on Investment (ROI) for their marketing campaigns.
 We have executed 2 ad campaigns, one for Facebook and other one is done for Google Adwords.
 The goal is to determine which platform yeilds better results in terms of clicks, conversions, and overall cost-effectiveness.
 Once we identify the best platform, we'll allocate our resources more efficiently to optimize the advertising strategies and deliver better result.